Cork City F.C.: Supporters and rivalries

 Cork City have one of the biggest support bases in the League of Ireland, and for example in early 2017 had average attendances of between four and five thousand per home game, compared to a league average of approximately 1,500.
 The club had an average attendance of 4,453 during the 2015 season, the highest in Ireland, and approximately 1,000 higher than the next highest averages.
 A 2020 survey indicated that Cork City had the highest number of supporters among League of Ireland clubs, and was the sixth highest supported football club in Ireland overall (between Chelsea and Barcelona).

-"The Shed" is a section of seating in the Curragh Road stand which is home to Cork City's more vocal supporters.
+"The Shed" is a section of seating in the Curragh Road stand which is home to Cork City's more vocal supporters and ultras group "Commandos 84".
 Before redevelopment, this was the location of the 'Shed End' terrace, which was knocked in 2005.
 The Family Enclosure is a specified area in the 'Donie Forde' stand, where families and children watch games in a less boisterous atmosphere than that of the Shed End.
+Commandos 84 were formed in 2004 with the aim of adding organised displays, noise and colour to the Shed with drums, flags, banners and pyrotechnics.

-The only other league side in the Cork area is Cobh Ramblers F.C.
-While there has never been any significant rivalry with the Cobh club, some rivalry has traditionally existed with some Dublin clubs such as Shamrock Rovers.
-Cork City has had some rivalry with Dundalk, as the two were Ireland's two biggest clubs between 2014 and 2017.
+While there has never been any significant rivalry between the clubs, the only other league side in the Cork area is Cobh Ramblers F.C.
+Cork City has had some historical rivalry with Dundalk, as the two were Ireland's two biggest clubs between 2014 and 2017.
 As of 2017, games against Limerick F.C. were sometimes referred to as the 'Munster Derby'.
 Prior to 2010, this term was also sometimes applied to games against Waterford FC.
+Rivalry has also existed with some Dublin clubs, such as Shamrock Rovers.
+Following a game in May 2023, "disgusting" chants (which referred to his young son with leukemia) were directed from outside Cork City's ground at Shamrock Rovers' manager Stephen Bradley.
+The incident was condemned by local businesses and the club, and Bradley subsequently thanked the "genuine fans of Cork City" for their support.
+The club issued lifetime bans to those involved.

-Former fanzines have included "FourFiveOne", "No More Plastic Pitches", and "I was out there once!"
-(IWOTO).
+Former fanzines have included "FourFiveOne", "No More Plastic Pitches", "I was out there once!"
+(IWOTO), and "Going Commando".